coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 instead of "def setup."
 This preserves any changes to those methods that may have been made in test_helper.rb.

-### Javascript
+### JavaScript

-There is a small amount of application-specific client-side Javascript;
+There is a small amount of application-specific client-side JavaScript;
-by convention custom client-side Javascript is in "app/assets/javascripts/".
+by convention custom client-side JavaScript is in "app/assets/javascripts/".

-This is written in Javascript, not CoffeeScript;
+This is written in JavaScript, not CoffeeScript;
-it's only a small amount of Javascript, so the advantages of CoffeeScript aren't obvious, and far more people know basic Javascript than CoffeeScript.
+it's only a small amount of JavaScript, so the advantages of CoffeeScript aren't obvious, and far more people know basic JavaScript than CoffeeScript.
-Our Javascript coding style is based on the
+Our JavaScript coding style is based on the
 [Node.js style guide](https://github.com/felixge/node-style-guide).
 In particular, we use
 2-space indents, terminating semicolons, camelCase, required braces,